brianhouse/sound_art/projects/sound_object.md

 ### Documentation

-In addition to presenting your artwork itself for critique in class, the final deliverable for your project will consist of a title, 3-sentence artist description, and a short documentation video.
+In addition to presenting your artwork itself for critique in class, the final deliverable for your project will consist of a title, 3-sentence artist description, and a short [documentation video](../workshops/documentation/documentation.md).
 These should be uploaded to Moodle prior to the crit.

-Your video should be 1–2 mins long.
-You may use your phone, but film in **landscape**, [use AE/AF Lock](https://improvephotography.com/53127/what-is-ae-af-lock-on-an-iphone-and-how-does-that-help-my-pictures/), and use a tripod.
-Make use of the photo both in the back of 303.
-You do not need titles or a spoken explanation—just show your piece doing its thing.